strong-code/sup/README.md

 Edit `config.json` with the *absolute* path of wherever you save your screenshots.
 Add in your command that must return a URL to the hosted image.
 Imgur and other popular image hosts have command line upload tools you can use for this.
+It must take the file path as the only argument.

 # FAQs
 To change the save path of OSX's screenshot tool, use `defaults write com.apple.screencapture location /new/path/here/` then `killall SystemUIServer`.